-Spinning straw into gold: Storytelling for communication in innovation, February
+Spinning wool into gold: Storytelling for communication in innovation, March 13

 “People think that stories are shaped by people.
 In fact, it’s the other way round…”

 Stories have been the most powerful form of human communication for thousands of years.
 A good story will connect, engage, inspire and, importantly, be remembered.
 A well told story has the ability to stick with people long after the facts and figures have faded.
 It has the best chance of convincing an audience of the truth of its values or ideas.

 For the innovator or entrepreneur stories can provide vital insight into problems that need to be solved, explain their innovations and crucially provide a route to engaging with key stakeholders.